Haiti political morass fuels growing crisis of hunger, malnutrition

 The U.N.
 World Food Program (WFP), which alongside other international organizations assists Haiti’s most needy, has scaled up operations in response to the crisis, sending food by ship or traveling by helicopter to hand out cash, given the resurgence of gang violence plaguing the roads.

 “Why should we bail the authorities out if they helped create this crisis?” one Haiti-based European diplomat asked, adding that politicians were not being held accountable.
-“How do we change that so that they hurt when people are going hungry?”
+“How do we change that so that they don’t hurt people when they are going hungry?”

 Humanitarian workers - and Haitians - beg the world not to turn a blind eye to the immediate suffering.

-In Dessources, Belor says his children, who cannot afford schooling in a country where around 80 percent of education is private, are pale and listless now.
+In Dessources, Belor, who cannot afford schooling in a country where around 80 percent of education is private, says his children are pale and listless.

 In the past, at least they could rely on the mango and breadfruit trees if they could not afford to buy food.
-But due to the drought, these are no longer producing.
+But due to the drought, these trees are no longer producing.

 Belor no longer even worships at his Baptist church because he cannot afford the clothes he feels he needs to attend.